OpenEvalProject/evals/manuscripts/elife-77850/v2/manuscript.md

 **Figure 2.:** Subplots A–D depict the regional differences (z-scores) for excitatory time-constant (A), inhibitory time-constant (B), excitatory gain (C), and inhibitory gain (D) parameters in AD patients when compared to age-matched controls.
 Subplots E and F depict the average regional patterns of flortaucipir standardized uptake value ratio (SUVR) (E) and 11C-PIB SUVR (F) for patients with AD showing high flortaucipir retention in temporal lobe, posterior and lateral parietal regions, and high 11C-PIB retention in bilateral frontal and posterior parietal cortices.
 Abbreviations: AD, Alzheimer’s disease; Aβ, amyloid-beta.

-## Tau and Aβ distinctly modulate excitatory and inhibitory time-constants, respectively
+### Tau and Aβ distinctly modulate excitatory and inhibitory time-constants, respectively

 Next, we examined the functional associations of model parameters with flortaucipir (tau) and 11C-PiB (Aβ) uptake patterns (Figure 2E, F). linear mixed-effects models showed that increased τe was correlated with higher tau-tracer uptake, while increased τi was correlated with higher Aβ-tracer uptake (Figure 3A, D; τe: tau, t = 4.11, p < 0.0001; τi: Aβ, t = 3.38, p = 0.0008).
 In contrast, there were no correlations between τe and Aβ-tracer uptake and between τi and tau-tracer uptake (Figure 3B, C; τe: Aβ, t = −1.59, p = 0.1131; τi: tau, t = 0.54, p = 0.5863).
 In contrast to time-constant associations, altered neural gains did not show statistically significant associations to either flortaucipir or 11C-PiB uptakes (Appendix 1—figure 3).
 Distinctive association of tau with excitatory time-constants and Aβ with inhibitory time-constants may support the hypothesis of distinct roles of tau- and Aβ-mediated pathomechanisms on excitatory and inhibitory synaptic functions.

 ![Figure 3.](https://cdn.elifesciences.org/articles/77850/elife-77850-fig3-v2.jpg)

 **Figure 3.:** Increased time-constants showed distinct associations with tau and Aβ in AD patients.
-Increased excitatory time-constant (τ) was positively correlated with tau, but not with Aβ (eA, B).
-Increased inhibitory time-constant (τ) was positively correlated with Aβ, but not with tau (iC, D).
+Increased excitatory time-constant (τe) was positively correlated with tau, but not with Aβ (A, B).
+Increased inhibitory time-constant (τi) was positively correlated with Aβ, but not with tau (C, D).
 Subplots A–D indicate the model estimates from linear mixed-effects models predicting the changes (z-scores) in each neuronal parameter from flortaucipir (tau) standardized uptake value ratio (SUVR) and 11C-PIB (Aβ) SUVR, in patients with AD.
 The fits depicting tau predictions were computed at the average SUVR of Aβ (1.99), and the fits depicting Aβ were computed at average SUVR of tau (1.64).
 The scatter plots indicate the predicted values from each model incorporating a repeated measures design.
 Abbreviations: AD, Alzheimer’s disease; Aβ, amyloid-beta.

-## Spectral changes associated with tau and Aβ are partially mediated by altered excitatory and inhibitory time-constants
+### Spectral changes associated with tau and Aβ are partially mediated by altered excitatory and inhibitory time-constants

 Next, we tested the hypothesis that effects of tau and Aβ on the frequency-specific spectral power changes would be mediated by their unique modulatory effects on τe and τi, respectively.
 To this end, we first demonstrated the specific relationships between frequency-specific spectral changes and regional tracer uptake (flortaucipir and 11C-PiB).
 Consistent with previous reports (Canuet et al., 2015; Nakamura et al., 2018; Pusil et al., 2019; Ranasinghe et al., 2020), linear mixed model analyses showed that associations of tau and Aβ on the power spectrum were frequency specific.
 For example, delta–theta was only associated with Aβ (positive correlation) and showed no associations to tau (Figure 4A, B).
 In contrast, alpha and beta power spectra showed significant associations to both tau and Aβ, where higher tau reduced spectral power and higher Aβ increased spectral power (Figure 4D, E, G, H).
 Including regional cortical atrophy as a covariate into the models did not influence these relationships, indicating that spectral changes are robust to neuronal loss (Appendix 1—figure 4).
 In summary, delta–theta power was uniquely associated with Aβ while reduced alpha and beta spectral power were the result of a dual modulation by tau and Aβ with a net negative modulatory effect from tau.

 ![Figure 4.](https://cdn.elifesciences.org/articles/77850/elife-77850-fig4-v2.jpg)

-**Figure 4.:** τ) and inhibitory (eτ) time-constants.iAssociations between tau- and Aβ-tracer uptake and spectral power changes in patients with AD are depicted in subplots A, B, D, E, G, and H. Tau was not associated with the delta–theta (2–7 Hz) spectral changes (A), while it was positively modulated by Aβ (B).
+**Figure 4.:** Associations between tau- and Aβ-tracer uptake and spectral power changes in patients with AD are depicted in subplots A, B, D, E, G, and H. Tau was not associated with the delta–theta (2–7 Hz) spectral changes (A), while it was positively modulated by Aβ (B).
 Both alpha (8–12 Hz) and beta (13–35 Hz) spectra showed significant negative associations with tau (D, G) and significant positive associations with Aβ (E, H).
 Subplots indicate the model estimates from linear mixed-effects analyses predicting the spectral power changes from flortaucipir (tau) SUVR and 11C-PIB (Aβ) SUVR, for patients with AD.
 The fits depicting tau predictions were computed at the average SUVR of Aβ (1.99), while the fits depicting Aβ were computed at average SUVR of tau (1.64).
 The scatter plots indicate the predicted values from each model incorporating a repeated measures design to account for 68 regions per subject.
-Subplots C, F, and I depict mediation models to examine the direct effects of tau and Aβ, and the effects mediated through excitatory (τ) and inhibitory (eτ) time-constants on different frequency bands.
-Delta–theta power increases were significantly affected by Aβ and were partially mediated through the effect of Aβ on inhibitory (iτ) time-constant (iC).
-Alpha power reductions were affected by tau and a small, but a significant fraction of this effect was mediated through the effect of tau on excitatory (τ) time-constant (eF).
-Beta power reductions were significantly affected by tau, although there was no statistically significant effect mediated through the effect of tau on excitatory (τ) time-constant (eI).
-Aβ effects on alpha and beta spectral changes were only direct effects with no statistically significant effects mediated through altered inhibitory (τ) time-constants.
-Abbreviations: AD, Alzheimer’s disease; Aβ, amyloid-beta; SUVR, standardized uptake value ratio.i
+Subplots C, F, and I depict mediation models to examine the direct effects of tau and Aβ, and the effects mediated through excitatory (τe) and inhibitory (τi) time-constants on different frequency bands.
+Delta–theta power increases were significantly affected by Aβ and were partially mediated through the effect of Aβ on inhibitory (τi) time-constant (C).
+Alpha power reductions were affected by tau and a small, but a significant fraction of this effect was mediated through the effect of tau on excitatory (τe) time-constant (F).
+Beta power reductions were significantly affected by tau, although there was no statistically significant effect mediated through the effect of tau on excitatory (τe) time-constant (I).
+Aβ effects on alpha and beta spectral changes were only direct effects with no statistically significant effects mediated through altered inhibitory (τi) time-constants.
+Abbreviations: AD, Alzheimer’s disease; Aβ, amyloid-beta; SUVR, standardized uptake value ratio.

 Next, we used a mediation analysis to examine whether the distinct effects of tau and Aβ on frequency-specific spectral changes are mediated via altered τe and τi , respectively.
 The mediation analyses specifically examined: (1) the direct and the τi mediated effects of Aβ on delta–theta power; (2) the direct and the τe mediated effects of tau on alpha and beta power; and (3) the direct and the τi mediated effects of Aβ on alpha and beta power.
 We found that Aβ modulation of delta–theta power was significantly mediated through τi in addition to direct modulation (Figure 4C).
 We also found that tau modulation of alpha power was significantly mediated through τe in addition to the direct modulation (Figure 4F), whereas Aβ modulation of alpha power was only through a direct effect.
 Tau as well as Aβ modulation of beta power occurred only though direct effects (Figure 4I).
 Collectively, τe and τi partially mediated the effects of AD proteinopathy toward signature spectral changes observed in AD.